jpaulm/gofbp/README.md

 - `go test -run WriteToConsUsingNL -count=1`  (note the activated/deactivated messages)
 - `go test -run ForceDeadlock -count=1`
 - `go test -run TestSubnet -count=1`
+- `go test -run TestInfQueueAsMain -count=1` (note the "automatic" ports between WriteFile and ReadFile)

-**Note**: the last one in this list is constructed differently so that it can "crash" without disrupting the flow of tests: the network definition is in fact in `testdata`, while the test itself contains the code to compile and run the test.
+**Note**: ForceDeadlock is constructed differently so that it can "crash" without disrupting the flow of tests: the network definition has to be compiled "on the fly", so it is actually in `testdata`, while the test itself contains the code to compile and run the test.

 You will occasionally see a message like `TempDir RemoveAll cleanup: remove ...\deadlock.exe: Access is denied.` - this is thought to be due to whatver AntiVirus software you are running.
 I believe it can be ignored.